 CivicPlus does not reference WCAG 2.0 AAA criteria, due to critical evaluation of the criteria for compliance and consideration of universally accepted best practices in the web community.

 The AAA level of conformance severely limits the aesthetic appeal of a site and does not provide a meaningful, positive impact on accessibility.
 Our focus is to provide a high degree of compliance with WCAG 2.0 A and AA, which maximizes accessibility for all users while providing freedom to create a visually rich and appealing site.

 There are no error-free sites.
 It is a fluid measurement and different scan tools produce different results - there is a lot that’s open to interpretation.
 The most important thing you can do is to show an ongoing good-faith effort to keep your content compliant.
 To learn more about what you can do, please view our tools and resources.

-If you have any further questions about ADA Compliance, please contact your Client Success Manager.
+If you have any further questions about Americans with Disabilities Act (ADA) Compliance, please contact your Customer Success Manager.